runabol/piper/README.md

 ./scripts/build.sh
 ```

-Start Piper in memory without any external dependencies:
+Start Piper in memory without any external dependencies.
+Great for hassle-free development:

 ```
-./scripts/all.sh
+./scripts/development.sh
 ```

 Go to the browser at [http://localhost:8080/jobs](http://localhost:8080/jobs)